-Recommendation Activity Suggested Lead Possible Collaborators Encourage funding bodies to provide support for research studies and clinical trials at regional centres by requiring projects to include a Write to funding bodies requesting they provide support for research studies and clinical trials at regional centres by requiring projects to include 4a regional site. a regional site.
+Suggested Possible Recommendation Activity Lead Collaborators Write to funding bodies requesting they provide Encourage funding bodies to provide support for research studies and support for research studies and clinical trials at clinical trials at regional centres by requiring projects to include a regional centres by requiring projects to include 4a regional site. a regional site.
 COSA CCA, CCTGs Establish a research network of regional cancer centres where each site is a lead for specific projects (depending on expertise and interest), with input from rural and remote satellite sites and supported by shared research infrastructure such as ethics committees, statisticians and Lobby for funding to establish a research 4b epidemiologists. network for regional cancer centres COSA CCA, CCTGs